About this course

 This 12 month dental nursing diploma course is comprised of a written examination, practical examinations and a workplace portfolio (Record of Experience).

 The awarding body for the National Diploma for dental nurse qualification is the National Examining Board for Dental Nurses (NEBDN.)
 NLDC is an accredited NEBDN training centre.
-We offer a choice of evening, weekend and daytime classes in our modern and comfortable training centre.
+We offer a wide array of learning methods tailored to your preferences, with options such as Blended, Zoom, and E-Learning formats.
+You can select from flexible schedules, including evening, weekend, and daytime classes, held either at our modern and comfortable training centre or through online platforms for your convenience.

 You will also be required to complete an e RoE (Record of Experience), which is a practical experience record which needs to be completed within deadline provided by the NEBDN.
 To complete your RoE you should be working in a dental practice as a Trainee Dental Nurse.